 Yemen

-After almost a decade of civil war with no end in sight, widespread hunger, disease and poverty have left 18.2 million Yemenis in desperate need of humanitarian assistance.
-It’s one of the world’s worst humanitarian crises.
+After almost a decade of civil war with no end in sight, widespread hunger, disease and poverty have left 19 million Yemenis in desperate need of humanitarian assistance, making the conflict in Yemen one of the world’s worst humanitarian crises.

-International Medical Corps has worked in Yemen since 2012, providing healthcare, nutrition, food security and livelihoods (FSL), protection, and water, sanitation and hygiene (WASH) assistance.
+International Medical Corps has worked in the country since 2012, providing healthcare, nutrition, food security and livelihoods (FSL), protection, and water, sanitation and hygiene (WASH) assistance.

 Conflict, Hunger and Disease in Yemen